pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Abstract

-This proposal introduces a fill-value property to PyTorch sparse tensors that generalizes the current interpretation of unspecified elements from zero value to any value, including indefinite fill-value as a future extension.
+This proposal introduces a `fill_value` property to PyTorch sparse tensors that generalizes the current interpretation of unspecified elements from zero value to any value, including an indefinite fill value as a future extension.

 ## Motivation and Scope